EPERLab/CLEW/docs/fichas/01_Crops.rst

 ResidualCapacity[r,t,y]
 ---------

-Here, the residual capacity is understood as the area remaining from a period prior to modeling and is obtained by subtracting each year a proportion of the available area (Mha) based on an average of the operational life of rice crops.
+Here, the residual capacity is understood as the area remaining from a period prior to modeling and is obtained by subtracting each year a proportion of the available area (Mha) based on an average of the operational life of banana crops.
 It is a function and tends to zero.
 This parameter is based on the following equation:

 .. math::